 Unfortunately for you, the names of the metro stations are, and will be always announced in Russian only.

-So, as this can be confusing (it was for me "Davide" initially), a good idea would be to count all your metro stops, or better, to download and print out the map of St Petersburg metro.
+So, as this can be confusing (it was for me "Davide" initially), a good idea would be to count all your metro stops, or better, now you can plan your metro route online with this updated and interactive map of St Petersburg metro.
 Another option could be to buy a map before you go, or try to get one for free at Pulkovo airport or at the tourist offices in downtown.You decide!

 One more thing, if you need to find your way out of the Saint Petersburg metro look up for the sign exit to the city (выход) and which street (улица).
 On the opposite side look for the entry sign (вход).